 All this occurred before Alcott struck gold with the phenomenally successful Little Women, which was published in 1867.
 At that time, she was still a ‘young woman with one dollar, no bonnet, half a gown and a discontented mind’ as she described herself.
-In one of those moments of literary serendipity, I spotted a biography of Louisa Alcott (Martha Saxton, 1978) while rummaging in the Trinity College Booksale on Saturday.
-I was meaning to re-read Little Women after seeing The Gate’s sell out production last month.
+In one of those moments of literary serendipity, I spotted Louisa May (Martha Saxton, 1978) while rummaging in the Trinity Booksale on Saturday.
+I was meaning to re-read Little Women after seeing the sell out production last month at Dublin’s The Gate Theatre.
 As Little Women and its sequels reside on the landing I can justify doing just that, but I will have to make (yet another) exception for reading the Louisa May Alcott biography.
 But, one of the joys of reading is that you never know what is going to be around the next corner of the bookshelf!

 What have you discovered this week?
 And how is your Reading Challenge going?
 Drop a line in the comment box…